vaakash/aakash-web/docs/announcer/pro/installation.md

 Announcer - PRO is a complete plugin and not an addon to Announcer free version.
 Hence please __deactivate__ the free version of the plugin before installing the PRO version of the plugin.

+**Note:** Deactivating the plugin will not delete your existing settings.

 ## Installation

 Installing [Announcer - PRO](/wordpress-plugins/announcer-pro/) is just like any other WordPress plugin.